 Dr. K.’s office responded four days later, saying to stop the Keppra.

-The next week I had an anaphylactic response to my allergy shot.
+The next week I had a full-on anaphylactic response to my allergy shot.
 Was driving back home but went back to the doctor when my throat started closing up.
 They shot me up with epinephrine and took me back to the beginning of the last series of shots, full-strength but in small doses.
 And there I have stayed until today, August 3.

 To be continued: